On a Generalization of Wasserstein Distance and the Beckmann Problem to Connection Graphs: Duality for the Beckmann problem on connection graphs

 Thus, the dual is feasible but unbounded. \end{proof}

-One key advantage of the Lagrangian dual formulation is that it is unconstrained and thus admits a more easily searchable feasible region which might be traversed by, e.g., gradient descent methods.
-However, if one is interested in a obtaining an optimal primal variable $J$ in addition to the optimal transportation cost, solving the dual formulation alone appears insufficient in this setting as duality correspondence (i.e. the ability to reconstruct an optimal primal variable from an optimal dual variable) does not appear to hold in an obvious way.
-This motivates an exploration of a quadratically regularized variant of this problem in \Cref{sec:quadratic-regularization}, for which duality correspondence indeed holds.
+One key advantage of the dual formulation is that its feasibility region is defined by inequality rather than equality constraints and is thus more amenable to implementation.
+However, if one is interested in obtaining an optimal primal variable $J$ in addition to the optimal transportation cost, solving the dual formulation alone appears insufficient in this setting as duality correspondence (i.e. the ability to reconstruct an optimal primal variable from an optimal dual variable) does not appear to hold.
+This motivates an exploration of a quadratically regularized variant of this problem in~\cref{sec:quadratic-regularization}, for which duality correspondence indeed holds.
 We conclude this section with some observations that arise from the preceding proof.

-\old{One key practial challenge in optimizing either the primal or dual formulation in Theorem~\ref{th:strong-duality} is the difficulty in parameterizing, and in turn implementing gradient descent, in either feasible region.
-This motivates formulating a regularized version of the problem, the dual to which is unconstrained.}

 \begin{remark} When the primal problem is feasible and the dual problem has been solved, it is not always possible to directly construct an optimal primal solution from the optimal dual solution without additional assumptions on $B$ or $c$.
-In such cases, we conjecture (based on \cite{farmer1994extreme}) that the optimal dual solution $\phi$ would occur as an extreme point of the unit ball in the Lipschitz-type space $(\old{\ell_2}\ell(V;\R^d),\|\cdot\|_{2,\infty})$, which would imply that it satisfies $\left\|(B^T\phi)(e)\right\|_2 = w(e)$.
+In such cases, we conjecture (based on~\cite{farmer1994extreme}) that the optimal dual solution $\phi$ would occur as an extreme point of the unit ball in the Lipschitz-type space $(\ell(V;\R^d),\|\cdot\|_{2,\infty})$, which would imply that it satisfies $\left\|(B^\top \phi)(e)\right\|_2 = w(e)$.
 Since there are $2^m$ minimizers of the Lagrangian, a minimizer of the Lagrangian may not be primal feasible, thus may not be optimal primal.
 But the optimal primal always minimizes the Lagrangian.
 From the proof presented earlier, we can narrow down the possibilities for the optimal primal to $2^m$ choices.
 Among these choices, the ones that are primal feasible would correspond to the optimal primal solutions. \end{remark}